NoiseStudio/docs/GitWorkflow.md

 * You cannot commit changes that contain changes unrelated to your task.
 For example, replacing the texture in the API development task.

-* It is allowed to use commands such as `"git rebase"`, however, it is not allowed to overwrite commit dates.
+* It is allowed to use commands such as `git rebase`, however, it is not allowed to overwrite commit dates.